Is CBD Psychoactive?

 Table of contents

 CBD, or “cannabidiol,” is a natural compound found in cannabis plants that some claim is not psychoactive.
 However, CBD does have psychoactive effects; they just differ from the psychoactive effects of THC.
+So, to put it simply, yes, CBD is psychoactive.

 Even though CBD and THC have the same chemical formula, CBD’s psychoactive effects don’t provide the same “high” that’s typically associated with THC.